JasonDGian/personal-projects/MIXBOX/Mixbox_project.md

 _Test-fit result_
 <img width="2191" height="726" alt="image" src="https://raw.githubusercontent.com/JasonDGian/personal-projects/refs/heads/main/MIXBOX/IMG/lightmodule_resting_bar_testpiece.png" />

----

----

-## Modeling the Module positive
+## Reconstructing the Module Geometry

-### Combining the vaslidated profiles to creat a positive.
 With the top, front and side view measures validated I could now combine them into a single piece that would represent a more accurate aproximation of the light module.

 Once the primary dimensions, fillet radii, and surface profiles had been characterized, the information was transferred into Blender to create a reference model of the LED module.